Han8931/han8931.github.io/public/20240810_regression1/index.md

 # An Introductory Guide (Part 1)

+Even with the rapid advancements in deep learning, regression continues to be widely used across various fields (e.g., finance, data science, statistics, and so on), maintaining its importance as a fundamental algorithm.
+That's why I've decided to share this post, which is the first article in a dedicated series on regression.
+This series is designed to provide a thorough review while offering a gentle and accessible introduction.

 ## Linear Regression
 Regression is a method used to identify the relationship between input and output variables.
 In a regression problem, we are given a set of noisy measurements (or output data) $\mathbf{y} = [y_1, \dots, y_d]^T$, which are affected by measurement noise $\boldsymbol{\eta} = [\eta_1, \dots, \eta_d]^T$.
 The corresponding input data is denoted by $\mathbf{x} = [x_1, \dots, x_d]$.
 We refer to the collection of these input-output pairs as the training data, $\mathcal{D} = \{(\mathbf{x}_1, \mathbf{y}_1), \dots, (\mathbf{x}_m, \mathbf{y}_m)\}$.
 The true relationship between the input and output data is unknown and is represented by a function $f(\cdot)$ that maps $\mathbf{x}_n$ to $y_n$, i.e.,
 $$